Adding API Endpoints

 get:

-description: Say "Hello, World!"
+description: Say "Hello, name!"

-operationId: app.root.get
+operationId: app.greet.get

 responses: